cvthirumalakumar/Optimized-Warehouse-Management-with-AutoAI/README.md

 https://dataplatform.cloud.ibm.com/docs/content/wsj/manage-data/add-data-project.html

 6.Training and Testing model
-Description:Training and Testing plays a major role in the development of any machine learning model.After completion of building the model we need to train the model with training dataset and test the model after training to know about the performance of trained model.This will be an iterative process.If we didn’t get the expected performance,we need to train the model with another suitable algorithm.

 6.1 Training AutoAI Model:
     Initiating the AutoAI model training with appropriate preferences and choosing the uploaded data set file.Saving the model with the best algorithm chosen by AutoAI by comparing the performances of the algorithms as model and deploying for further testing.